Web Style Guide Overview

 About the Visual Style

-The design of the Rush University website is based on brand guidelines established by University Relations and the Office of University Communications.
-University Relations is responsible for managing Rush University’s image by working collaboratively with others across the Rush campus to protect and promote the Rush brand.
+The design of the RUSH University website is based on brand guidelines established by the Marketing Communications department.
 On the web, open-source typefaces in addition to web optimized brand fonts have been used for improved on-screen rendering.
 Colors have been selected in accordance with WCAG 2.0 AA accessibility guidelines.

 UI Components and Patterns